-Curry laksa is a very famous dish in Malaysia and its neighbouring countries like Singapore, Indonesia and Brunei.
+Curry laksa is a very famous dish in Malaysia and its neighboring countries like Singapore, Indonesia, and Brunei.

 The difference between curry laksa and curry noodles is that curry laksa broth has a very significant flavor of lemongrass and/or ginger torch.

 There's another type of laksa that's different from curry laksa, which is called asam laksa.
 It's a fish-based broth that has a wonderful tamarind flavor.

 Why This Recipe?

 The traditional way of making curry laksa is quite laborious and takes a lot of time.
 It also takes ingredients that are not so easy to find like a ginger torch, amongst many others.

-My quick recipe takes a shortcut to both the labour and ingredients (yay!) but still preserves the essence of the wonderful flavours that you look for in a curry laksa just like we preserve the essence of pho in our easy beef pho recipe.
+My quick recipe takes a shortcut to both the labor and ingredients (yay!) but still preserves the essence of the wonderful flavors that you look for in a curry laksa just like we preserve the essence of pho in our easy beef pho recipe.
 And you know what, it's also way cheaper to make at home, like my crispy Chinese spring rolls.

-Texture and flavour - Spicy creamy curry broth with hints of sweet and sour, serve together with noodles, chicken and shrimps, with optional condiments of fried tofu, sambal and boiled egg
+Texture and flavor - Spicy creamy curry broth with hints of sweet and sour served together with noodles, chicken, and shrimp, with optional condiments of fried tofu, sambal, and boiled egg.

 Size - 4 people.